TimothyJones/github-cognito-openid-wrapper/README.md

 - Configuration - used to discover configuration of this OpenID implementation's endpoints and capabilities. ([spec](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig))

-Out of the box, you can deploy it as a CloudFormation stack with SAM, or run it as a web server with node.
+Out of the box, you can deploy it as a CloudFormation stack, or run it as a web server with node.

-You can also deploy it in a CDK project using the [`cdk-user-pool-identity-provider-github` construct](https://github.com/scenario-labs/cdk-user-pool-identity-provider-github).
+An attempt to deploy with CDK is available in the following archived construct: [`cdk-user-pool-identity-provider-github`](https://github.com/scenario-labs/cdk-user-pool-identity-provider-github).

 ## Getting Started